 Ipecac is rarely useful for most poisonings.
 It is unsuccessful at removing any significant quantities of ingested poisons unless delivered in the first few minutes post-ingestion; even then, the results are inconsistent and unpredictable.
 Its effect of uncontrolled vomiting delays other orally administered antidotes (e.g., activated charcoal) by one to two hours.
 Given the risks of aspiration, an adequately controlled airway is paramount.
 If the patient demonstrates signs of toxicity that include sedation or an inability to maintain their airway, ipecac will not only create a risk of aspiration of vomited material; it will almost certainly be ineffective as the drug is already absorbed.

 Ipecac has a low risk of serious toxicity.
-"Considering that over 3 million patients received therapeutic doses of ipecac during the 14-year period of 1983 through 1996, ipecac appears to have a high margin of safety.
+"Considering that over 3 million patients received therapeutic doses of ipecac during the 14 years of 1983 through 1996, ipecac appears to have a high margin of safety.
 The potential complications of the therapeutic use of ipecac are well-documented, but serious sequelae occur rarely.
 An important concern is that the use of ipecac can delay the administration of activated charcoal by one to two hours." (p.
 5, 2013 AACT position statement, above.)